Shahriar-0/Artificial-Intelligence-Course-Projects-S2023/README.md

 ## CA5: Machine Learning

 In this project, different classifiers are trained on a dataset and the models are tested.
-A diabetes dataset is preprocessed, split, and used to train a **Decision Tree**, **K-Nearest Neighbors**, **Logistic Regression**, and **Random Forest** model to predict whether someone has diabetes.
+A home price dataset is preprocessed, split, and used to train a **Linear Regression**, **Decision Tree**, **K-Nearest Neighbors**, **Logistic Regression**, and **Random Forest** model to predict price of a house with given features.

 ## CA6: Neural Networks

-In this project, a neural network is implemented and trained to classify images of Arabic handwritten characters.
+In this project, a neural network is implemented and trained to classify different datasets like sklearn.datasets.make_moons, sklearn.datasets.make_circles, sklearn.datasets.make_classification.
 The feedforward neural network and various activation functions are implemented and the effects of different parameters are checked.
-The TensorFlow library is used afterwards to classify the *CIFAR-10* dataset.
+Then we use keras and TensorFlow library classify the *CIFAR-10* dataset.